WireGuard/wintun/README.md

 }
 ```

-It may be desirable to spin for ~50ms before waiting on the `TailMoved` event, in order to reduce latency.
+It may be desirable to spin a short amount of time before waiting on the `TailMoved` event, in order to reduce latency.

 When closing the handle, Wintun will set the `Tail` to 0xFFFFFFFF and set the `TailMoved` event to unblock the waiting user process.